MacHu-GWU/constant-project/README.rst

 Install
 -------------------------------------------------------------------------------

-``const`` is released on PyPI, so all you need is:
+``constant`` is released on PyPI, so all you need is:

 .. code-block:: console

-	$ pip install const
+	$ pip install constant

 To upgrade to latest version:

 .. code-block:: console

-	$ pip install --upgrade const
+	$ pip install --upgrade constant